glener10/authentication/README.md

 - Migrations
 - BDD (Behavior Driven Development) to use cases
-- The release and tag concept
+- Concept of semantic versioning with tags and releases

 ⚙ **General**

--
+- CI/CD process with github actions to perform code formatting check (golangci-lint), build and run automated tests

 🏗 **Use Cases**

--
+- create_user: Do not allow repeated emails and weak passwords

 <div id="dependenciesandenvironment"></div>